cde-paiv/HACKATHON_VISUINNOVATION/README.md

-# Drone Control System – Project Summary
+# Drone Control System – Hackathon Project

 ## Overview
 A comprehensive **autonomous drone control and monitoring system** built in Python.
 Designed for waypoint-based navigation and delivery missions, this system offers automated flight, real-time monitoring, safety validation, weather integration, and detailed logging.

+---

+## Summary from the experience

 ---

 ## Core Functionality
 - **Autonomous Flight** – Fully automated flight from takeoff to landing